Aerobic respiration

-Aerobic respiration is a crucial metabolic process carried out by all living organisms to release energy and thrive.
-This process not only fuels cellular activities but also plays an essential role in our day-to-day survival.
-In this post, we’ll talk about aerobic respiration, how it works, and why it is so important, and also mention the word equation for aerobic respiration.
+Aerobic respiration is a crucial metabolic process carried out by all living organisms to release energy and thrive, by fueling cellular activities and playing an essential role in our day-to-day survival.

 Remember the acronym MRS GREN from KS3 science?
 It stands for: